Nirrmitt/Automated-RP/README.md

 ## 🤝 Connect & Contribute
 I’m always open to feedback, collaboration, or chat about analytics engineering, automation, or data storytelling.
-📧 Email: your.email@example.com
+📧 Email: nirrmit.rtickoo@gmail.com
 🌐 Portfolio: https://nirrmitt.github.io/NRT-Terminal
-💼 LinkedIn: [Your LinkedIn URL]
+💼 LinkedIn:
-🐙 GitHub: @YOUR_USERNAME
+🐙 GitHub: @nirrmitt
 🔧 Found a bug or have an idea?
 Open an issue or submit a PR.
 I review all contributions!

 ### 📜 License